 - The initial report will highlight the areas that need work to meet the USDA requirements for the loan.

-- We will link you to one of our partners who will work with you to develop a plan on how to correct these areas so that you can put in a full application.
-They will also set up a timeline for you on how long it will take to get this done.
+- We will work with you to develop a plan on how to correct these areas so that you can put in a full application.
+We will also set up a timeline for you to estimate how long it will take you to become eligible.

 - We will be building houses for many years.
 If you are committed to working on this, our team will commit to help you become a homeowner.